Sponsor a child in India

 However, building a better community for children takes time.
 It involves things like building trusting relationships so we can work together, teaching people new skills and providing them with the right tools.
 It also includes transforming mindsets and looking at the importance of doing things differently so their children can have better futures.
 Our work within a community usually stretches over 10-15 years.
 The impact of child-focused community development is ongoing and along the way children’s health improves, communities become more resilient and families gain hope for their children.

 £26 per month is what it costs for us to do this, but it works.
 We know it works because we have 70 years experience of making it work.

-You'll be given the opportunity to find out how your child is doing alongside regular news from their community that will help you build a relationship that could change both of your lives.
+When you sponsor a child you'll be given the opportunity to find out how they're doing alongside regular news from their community that will help you build a relationship that could change both of your lives.
 You’ll be able to see changes for yourself on your My Sponsorship account - a special place on our website with videos, photos and news from your sponsored child and their community.
 You can easily send messages to them on here too.

 "I am so happy to have a friend in another country that I can write to and share pictures with," says sponsored child Nareh from Armenia.
 “I am studying the Armenian alphabet.
 When I learn them all, I will teach them to my distant friend.
 I am so happy to have a friend in another country.”